-- offering good APIs/libraries, eg. - APIs with parametrised queries/prepared statements for SQL - more secure string libraries for C - incorporating support for 'external' languages, - eg support for SQL and HTML in Wyvern - offering convenient language features, - esp. exceptions, to simplify handling error conditions - making assurance of the security easier, by - being able to understand code in a modular way - only having to review the public interface, in a code review

-These properties require some form of safety
+- offering good APIs/libraries, eg. - APIs with parametrised queries/prepared statements for SQL - more secure string libraries for C - offering convenient language features, - esp. exceptions, to simplify handling error conditions - making assurance of the security easier, by - being able to understand code in a modular way - only having to review the public interface, in a code review - These properties require some form of safety